-As an alternative to adding individual people as collaborators, you can create a read-only share link that allows anyone with the link to view (but not edit) an Airtable base or a specific table view within that base.
-If you share just a specific table view, you can choose to hide certain columns, or filter out certain rows—and the cell content in the link will stay up to date with any changes you make.
+As an alternative to adding individual people as collaborators, you can create a read-only share link that allows anyone with the link to view (but not edit) a single view, or an entire base.
+This article details how to use each type of share links.

-The share link uses a private, randomly generated URL, but you should still use this feature with caution—as anyone with whom you share the link (or who then shares the link with others) can view your content.
+Share links use a private, randomly generated URL to create a link to your view or base.
+It's important to note that anyone with whom you share the link (or who then shares the link with others) can view your content.

 If you're looking to give your share links an extra layer of security, users who are part of Pro plan workspaces can further secure their base and view share links by restricting access to a share link with a password or by email domain.

 You can also embed a full base or table view within the base directly into a website—check out this support article on embeds.